 So!
 How do I get into the K.W.C.?

-First, write a match or make a video, then send it to us.
+First, write a match in Google Docs or make a video, audio drama, or comic, then send it to us.
 If it meets our approval, then you’re in!
 However (and this should go without saying): Do not steal someone else’s work.
 If you do, then you will be banned from the K.W.C. and any stories that you may have in the K.W.C. will be taken down and all further stories you send in will be ignored and deleted.

 Where do I send it once it is finished?